MiguelGillesIT/MiguelGillesIT/README.md

 ![LandingPage](LandingPage.png)
 - 🔭 I’m cybersecurity engineer who is passionate about writing scripts for automate computing tasks in entreprises, developping tools for helping troobleshooting of networks for example.
 - 🌱 I’m currently learning bash scripting and network automation.
 - 🌐 Prevously i was web developper.
 I'm at ease when time comes to create a web site with LARAVEL and PHP.
+You will find some of my previous web project on my profile.
 <!--
 **MiguelGillesIT/MiguelGillesIT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.